Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNNs With Non-Local Neighbor Extension

-Under the uniform message passing framework for homophilic graphs, the neighborhood is usually defined as the set of all neighbors one-hop away (\eg, GCN), which means only messages from proximal nodes in a graph are aggregated.
-However, such a local neighborhood definition might not be appropriate for heterophilic graphs, where nodes of the same class exhibit high structural similarity but can be farther away from each other.
-In light of these, current heterophilic GNNs attempt to extend the local neighbors to non-local ones primarily through two schemes: high-order neighbor mixing and potential neighbor discovery.
-As a result, the representation ability of heterophilic GNNs can be improved significantly by capturing the important features from distant but informative nodes.
-More details of these two schemes can be found as follows.
+Under the uniform message passing framework of homophilic GNNs, the neighborhood is usually defined as the set of all neighbors one-hop away (\eg, GCN), which means only messages from proximal nodes in a graph are aggregated.
+However, such a local neighborhood definition might not be appropriate for heterophilic graphs, where nodes belonging to the same class exhibit high structural similarity but can be farther away from each other.
+In light of these, current heterophilic GNNs attempt to extend the local neighbors to non-local ones primarily through two schemes: \textit{high-order neighbor mixing} and \textit{potential neighbor discovery}.
+As a result, the representation ability of heterophilic GNNs can be improved significantly by capturing the important features from distant and informative nodes.
+The pipelines of two example methods are given in Fig.~\ref{fig:HN_PN}, and a summary of the non-local neighbor extension works is illustrated in Table \ref{tab:main1}.

-\subsubsection{High-order Neighbor Mixing}
+\subsection{High-order Neighbor Mixing}

 Higher-order neighbor mixing allows the ego node to receive latent representations from their local one-hop neighbors and from further $k$-hop neighbors, so that the heterophilic GNNs can mix latent information from neighbors at various distances.
-Formally, the $k$-hop neighbor set is defined as $\mathcal{N}_k(v) = \{u: d(v, u)=k\}$, where $d(u,v)$ measures the shortest distance between nodes $u$ and $v$.
+Formally, the $k$-hop neighbor set is defined as

+where $\operatorname{dist}(u,v)$ measures the shortest path distance between nodes $u$ and $v$.
+In addition, how to mix the information from the different $k$-hop neighbor sets is an important research point of higher-order neighbor mixing methods.

-MixHop \cite{abu2019mixhop} is a representative method that aggregates messages from multi-hop neighbors.
+Typically, MixHop \cite{abu2019mixhop} is a representative method that aggregates messages from multi-hop neighbors.
 Apart from one-hop neighbors, MixHop also considers two-hop neighbors for message propagation.
 After that, the messages acquired from different hops are encoded by different linear transformations and then mixed by concatenation.
-Similar to MixHop, H2GCN \cite{h2gcn_zhu2020beyond} also proposes to aggregate information from higher-order neighbors at each message passing step.
-To provide a theoretical support, H2GCN verifies that two-hop neighbors tend to involve more nodes with the same class to the ego node, when the labels of one-hop neighbors are conditionally independent to the label of the ego node.
-Following a similar idea, UGCN \cite{jin2021universal} utilizes the two-hop network as one of propagation graphs to perform message passing.
-To control the scale of the two-hop neighbor set, UGCN further restricts the two-hop neighbor set in which nodes have at least two different paths to the connected ego nodes.
-Besides, TDGNN \cite{wang2021tree} leverages the tree decomposition to separate neighbors at different $k$-hops into multiple subgraphs, and then propagates information on these subgraphs in parallel.
+The $l$-th layer of MixHop for each node $v\in\mathcal{V}$ can be described as